fbngrmr/shelving-mock-event/README.md

 ### Create an event target and dispatch events on it

-This full example shows how you would create an `EventTarget` (with a parent `EventTarget` that would also receive bubbled events), and dispatch an `Event` on that target:
+This full example shows how you would create an `EventTarget` (with a parent `EventTarget` that events will bubble up to), and dispatch an `Event` on that target:

 ```js
 import { Event, EventTarget } from 'shelving-mock-event';